 1972 BMW R75/5, full dresser 2986604 ...I put a LOT of S-miles on this one.

 The /5 with the full Avon fairing was sold to Jim Vahey, of Sacramento.
 He was an employee of the main office DMV in Sacramento.
 No idea of what happened to the motorcycle.
 He had a backyard of rusty old bikes that I saw once.
 Jim died in 1990, and I think offspring were James and Jamie Vahey.
-Additional numbers on an old scribbled sheet of mine were: 4933 46, but have not idea what that means.
+Additional numbers on an old scribbled sheet of mine were: 4933 46, but have no idea what they mean.

 I have had the opportunity to test drive MANY DOZENS of other bikes, from pure dirt bikes, to crotch rockets.
 Way too long a list to put here.
 I test rode many bikes that came to my shop for work.
 I have test-driven bikes on "secret" roads used by some bike magazines, and have been able to ride some never-released or never in production, "factory" bikes.
 I have pro-wrenched on several race bikes I did not own.
 That includes another R60 sidecar rig, and a rather infamous Gilera and a V-8 Guzzi (YES!!) ...not to mention my antique collection of 52 bikes, all gone now.
 I spent some time 'playing' at Harrah's museum, in Reno, before they sold off much of the collection.
 A very long time ago, just before Honda decided to make a big splash in the USA with their "You meet the nicest people on a Honda" campaign, I was at a racetrack with buddies Don Vesco and McLaughlin; them test riding Honda #1 and Honda #2 racebikes.
 I 'stole' Donny's bike for a few laps.
 The exact details will not be set down here ....although some is in my biography on this site. https://bmwmotorcycletech.info/whothehellissnowbum.htm